PORSCHE up to the 917

 It was sold for $ 5.4M by Gooding on August 16, 2015.
 After being restored, it was sold for $ 5.1M by RM Sotheby's on August 17, 2019, lot 348.

-Delivered in the USA in 1960, an RS 60 had been extensively used in competition over four seasons, achieving 12 class wins in 17 races, finishing all of them thanks to the uncommon careful drive of its first owner who was a car dealer in Milwaukee.
+Delivered in the USA in 1960, the RS 60 718-060 had been extensively used in competition over four seasons, achieving 12 class wins in 17 races, finishing all of them thanks to the uncommon careful drive of its first owner who was a car dealer in Milwaukee.
 Never crashed or damaged, this car retains its original aluminum body by Wendler, and its engine is in matching numbers.
 It was sold for $ 3.5M by RM Sotheby's on August 15, 2025, lot 143.

 2022 SOLD for € 4.4M by Artcurial